Zoey-Case/JPN520-NLP-Project/Readme.md

 8) Added a small module to determine total word count for each game.

 ### 20240411
-1) Updated *BuildTotalWorldCounts.py* to output the wordcount datasets both including and excluding the total count of particles.
+1) Updated *BuildTotalWordCounts.py* to output the wordcount datasets both including and excluding the total count of particles.

+###20240415
+- Have decided to continue working on this project over the summer and next semester, with plans to submit my work to be presented at next year's Central Kentucky Linguistics Conference.

 ## Citations